A Gamma Distribution Hypothesis for Prime $k$-tuples: The -tuple normalization

-In order to put the density of integers along $\R_+$ and $\mathbf{r}_k$ on equal footing, we use the gamma hypothesis for prime powers together with the fundamental theorem of arithmetic.
+In order to put the density of counting numbers along $\R_+$ and counting numbers along $\mathbf{R}_{k}\subset\R^k_+$ on equal footing, we use the gamma hypothesis for prime powers together with the fundamental theorem of arithmetic.
 Evidently, it suffices to deduce their ratio for the particular case of counting prime powers.
-So the task is to determine the prime-power density along $\mathfrak{r}_{k}$ relative to the prime-power density along $\R_+$.
+So the task is to determine the prime-power density along $\mathbf{R}_{k}$ relative to the prime-power density along $\R_+$.